-The last topic for today video- is what do you do if you have goiter?
+What do you do if you have goiter?

 Number one– If you feel a lump, bump in your thyroid- bring this to the attention of your primary care doctor.
 Most of the time, if a patient has a goiter and they haven’t already had an ultrasound, I send them out for an ultrasound.

 Second, you need to determine the underlying cause or mechanism behind the Goiter.
 Do you do you have elevated levels of TSH or HCG, do you have Hashimotos or Graves disease, do you have Thyroid antibodies that have been picked up on testing-

 If you haven’t been tested for these- watch my video on Thyroid antibodies, I go through the different antibodies and why you want to make sure your doctor checks you for them.